QuantEcon/lecture-python-intro/lectures/business_cycle.md

 One example is domestic credit to the private sector by banks in the UK.

-The following graph shows the domestic credit to the private sector as a percentage of GDP by banks from 1970 to 2022 in the United Kingdom
+The following graph shows the domestic credit to the private sector as a percentage of GDP by banks from 1970 to 2022 in the UK

 ```{code-cell} ipython3
 ---